jnozzi/cocoadev.com/SiteContent/General/SubclassNSView.markdown

-I created a custom class from [[NSView]] and did all my drawing in drawRect.
+I created a custom class from General/NSView and did all my drawing in drawRect.
 Also, inside this class I export the drawing to pdf and gif.
 I currently have the custom view inside a window.
 Here is my question:  Since I just need to render my drawing to pdf and gif, is there a way to accomplish this without displaying the view.
 Aslo, why does my gif have a gray background when I already set to white.
 Thanks so much.
 ----
-Have you heard of [[NSImage]]?
+Have you heard of General/NSImage?

 ----

-[[NSImage]] cannot create a PDF out of non-PDF data (such as arbitrary drawing commands).
+General/NSImage cannot create a PDF out of non-PDF data (such as arbitrary drawing commands).
 A view can, so the questioner is on the right track.

 The method - dataWithPDFInsideRect: works whether or not the view is visible, in a window or whatever.
-So all you need to do is instantiate the view, call this method to get the PDF data, then discard the view.Don't know about the gray GIF background. --[[GrahamCox]]
+So all you need to do is instantiate the view, call this method to get the PDF data, then discard the view.Don't know about the gray GIF background. --General/GrahamCox

 ----